 And really, is this the solution to reducing the huge traffic congestion?
 It is interesting to note that Kpessa Whyte is championing this absurd module.
-Mr. Whyte, my digging has shown has a PhD in Public Policy Management.
-He used to tout his competence in diagnosing the problem of the Ghanaian which he variously referred to as “Navigating Inefficiencies ” where he argues that instead of African governments developing and implementing policies to solve structural problems, they resort to short-term solutions which forces citizens to navigate inefficiencies daily?
+Mr. Whyte, my digging has shown has a Ph.D. in Public Policy Management.
+He used to tout his competence in diagnosing the problem of the Ghanaian which he variously referred to as “Navigating Inefficiencies ” where he argues that instead of African governments developing and implementing policies to solve structural issues, they resort to short-term solutions which force citizens to navigate inefficiencies daily?

 Example, instead of the government ensuring telecom companies provide quality service, they create the porting system knowing full well that porting won’t solve the problem.

 So I wonder what possessed him to decide that the best way to use higher education graduates is for them to direct traffic.
 Or how now sincerely believe that absence of traffic wardens is the cause of the congestion on our roads?